Wheest/wheest.github.io/_posts/2026-02-08-hipeac_codai_talk.md

 <img src="{{site.url}}/assets/headers/2026-02-hipeac.png" width="1024">

-I was delighted to be invited to give a talk and participate in the panel discussion at the [CODAI workshop](https://www.codai-workshop.com/home) (Workshop on Compilers, Deployment, and Tooling for AI) at HiPEAC 2026 (Kraków, Poland).
+I was delighted to be invited to both give a talk, and participate in the panel discussion at the [CODAI workshop](https://www.codai-workshop.com/home) (Workshop on Compilers, Deployment, and Tooling for AI) at HiPEAC 2026 (Kraków, Poland).